DAW/MIDI Track

 Effects (FX)

-For the FX in my track, I used sounds such as a down sweep, uplifter, riser, uplifted effect and explosion to help build energy and make the transitions feel smoother.
+For the FX in my track, I used sounds from my fx sample pack such as a down sweep, uplifter, riser, uplifted effect and explosion to help build energy and make the transitions feel smoother.
 The riser and up filter helped create tension as the track built up, making the listener expect something bigger to happen.
-I used the uplifted effect to increase energy leading into key parts of the song, while the explosion sound added more impact when the beat dropped in.
-The down sweep helped sections flow into each other more naturally and made the transitions feel cleaner.
+I used the uplifter effect to increase energy leading into key parts of the song, while the explosion sound added more impact when the beat dropped in.
+The down sweep helped sections flow into each other and made the transitions feel cleaner.
 These effects are important in a Makina Track because they help build excitement, tension and keep the energy moving throughout the song.

 Vocal Sample